Donald Trump’s Border Wall Plan Hits Major Snag After Injunction From Federal Judge

 California U.S. District Court Judge Haywood Gilliam issued the order that limited additional border fencing to specific areas and blocked the transfer of $1 billion from the Pentagon to pay for its construction, The Hill reported.
 The injunction did not bring a stop to construction altogether, the report noted.

 The injunction came after Donald Trump’s controversial and contested decision to declare a state of emergency in order to reallocate funding for the wall.
-Trump had been demanding that Congress allocate the more than $1 billion to start the construction of the wall, but Democrats refused, reminding Trump that he had repeatedly promised that Mexico would pay for the wall.
-Trump ultimately triggered a government shutdown that became the longest in United States history before relenting and re-opening the government weeks later.
+Trump had been demanding that Congress allocate more than $1 billion to start the construction of the wall, but Democrats refused, reminding Trump that he had repeatedly promised that Mexico would pay for the wall.
+Trump ultimately triggered a government shutdown that became the longest in U.S. history before relenting and re-opening the government weeks later.

 Before a second government shutdown could go into effect, Trump declared the state of emergency that allowed him to go around Congress in seeking funding for the border wall.